marijnh/Eloquent-JavaScript/10_modules.md

 to also publish code that you build on top of the package under the same license.
 Others are less demanding, just requiring that you keep the license with the code as you distribute it.
 The JavaScript community mostly uses the latter type of license.
-But when using other people's packages, make sure you are aware of their license.
+When using other people's packages, make sure you are aware of their license.

 ## Improvised modules